rbehravesh/FluidModel/README.md

 # FluidModel
-An LP-based fluid model for VNE embedding in 5G networks
+An fluid model for VNE embedding in 5G networks

 ## About the project